 A severance agreement is a type of employment contract that explains how an employee will be compensated at the time dismissal, layoff, or termination of employment.

-Severance pay is an important reassurance for most workers.
-Not only does it help a recently terminated employee deal with financial challenges, but it also provides peace of mind for workers who are still employed.
 If you need help understanding your severance agreement, are unsure as to whether you are entitled to severance pay, or believe that you have been unfairly denied severance pay, legal help is available.
 An experienced employment attorney can help you understand, negotiate, or enforce a severance agreement to protect your legal rights.